jeetblahiri/RSVP-Movies-Project/README.md

 The SQL script file for the questions is given.
 The dataset is also provided alongwith an Entity-Relationship Diagram.
-The Solution to the questions is given in another SQL Script file named 'IMDB+question+answered.sql'
+The solution to the questions is given in another SQL Script file named 'IMDB+question+answered.sql'